ChrisForti/express-snippet-box/README.md

 # Snippet Box API

-This is a strictly backend Api that will serve snippets of code, and uses postgress as a Database.
+This is a strictly backend Api that will serve snippets of code, and uses postgres as a Database.
 ## Getting started

 1. First you want to make sure you are in a directory, within your file system.
 That you would like to house this repo, and then clone the repository.